learn-with-me/docs-best-practices-templates/src/interviewing-candidates/phone-screen.md

 ----------------
 To set expectations for this round, we'll aim to reserve
 - 10 minutes for introductions
-- 45 minutes for coding execise
+- 45 minutes for coding exercise
 - 5 minutes for any questions you may have

 My Introduction